 ### 32 Bit ### curl -O http://ftp.jaist.ac.jp/pub/eclipse/technology/epp/downloads/release/oxygen/R/eclipse-java-oxygen-R-linux-gtk.tar.gz ### 64 Bit ### curl -O http://ftp.jaist.ac.jp/pub/eclipse/technology/epp/downloads/release/oxygen/R/eclipse-java-oxygen-R-linux-gtk-x86_64.tar.gz

 Extract the Eclipse package to your desired directory:

 Create a new file eclipse.desktop in /usr/share/applications/ and add the below code:

 Add the following content in the above file:

 [Desktop Entry] Encoding=UTF-8 Name=Eclipse 4.7 Comment=Eclipse Oxygen Exec=/usr/bin/eclipse Icon=/usr/eclipse/icon.xpm Categories=Application;Development;Java;IDE Version=1.0 Type=Application Terminal=0

 Now install that desktop file using the below command:

-For Eclipse icon to be displayed in dash, run following command:
+For the Eclipse icon to be displayed in-dash, run the following command:

-Congratulation’s!
+Congratulations!
 You have successfully installed Eclipse.
 Thanks for using this tutorial for installing Eclipse IDE in Ubuntu 16.04 Xenial Xerus system.
-For additional help or useful information, we recommend you to check the official Eclipse web site.
+For additional help or useful information, we recommend you check the official Eclipse website.